Emberlynn-Loo/tp/docs/UserGuide.md

 * Adds the attribute with the specified `ATTRIBUTE_NAME` and `ATTRIBUTE_VALUE` to the person with the specified `UUID`.
 * The `UUID` refers to the unique identifier of the person shown in the displayed person list.
 * The `UUID` **must be a valid UUID**.
+* The first space after the attribute name is considered the start of the attribute value.
 * See the [Attributes](#attributes) section for more information on what are valid attribute names and values, and how they are processed

 Examples: